windingtree/stays-ams/CONTRIBUTING.md

 # Contributing

 Thank you for your interest in contributing to WindingTree! ❤️🌳

+Definitions for "MUST", "MUST NOT", "SHOULD", "SHOULD NOT", "MAY" are covered in [RFC2119](https://datatracker.ietf.org/doc/html/rfc2119).

 # Using the issue tracker